programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 The `info.json` URI requests information about the image service, i.e. how the image is being served to the web.
 The image URI requests information about the image itself (dimensions, rotation, etc.) as processed by the IIIF Image API.

-The info.json URI for your image will include the path to the info.json file for that image in your GitHub repository: "hhttps://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`/info.json".
+The info.json URI for your image will include the path to the info.json file for that image in your GitHub repository: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`/info.json”.

-The image API URI for your image will include the path to the folder with the full resolution tiles of your image in your GitHub repository: "hhttps://Y`OUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`/full/full/default/0.`IMAGE FILE EXTENSION`".
+The image API URI for your image will include the path to the folder with the full resolution tiles of your image in your GitHub repository: “https://`YOUR GITHUB USERNAME`.github.io/`YOUR REPO NAME`/images/`YOUR IMAGE NAME`/`IMAGE FILE EXTENSION`”.

 #### Use a manifest editor

-Manifest editors are an easy way to visually put a manifest together.
-This lesson uses the [Bodleian Manifest Editor](https://digital.bodleian.ox.ac.uk/manifest-editor/#/?_k=fsgx3h), but there are other manifest editors available.

-To add your image to a manifest, create a new project and add a canvas to your manifest.
+To add your image to a manifest, open a manifest editor and create a new project.
+Add a canvas to your manifest.
 Select the canvas.
 Add an image to the canvas metadata using the `info.json` URI or image URI.
 The image should populate on the canvas.

 Once you have added your image, it is best to add metadata to your canvas and manifest using the pre-populated fields.
 Metadata allows other viewers to understand what your image shows and what data it contains.
 When you are finished, save your manifest, give the file a unique title, and download it to your local computer.
 Note that it is easiest to name your manifest file the same thing as the corresponding image file, so that you know at a glance which image the manifest displays.